-Lumps, known as nodules, develop in the thyroid gland.
-It is unclear why they develop.
-They may contain abnormal thyroid tissue, but they are usually benign, or noncancerous.
+These lumps may contain abnormal thyroid tissue, but they are usually benign or noncancerous.
 They affect the regular function of the thyroid, causing overactive thyroid.

 Excessive iodine intake

 The thyroid gland removes iodine from the blood.
-Iodine comes from foods such as seafood, bread, and salt.
+Iodine comes from certain foods, such as seafood, bread, and salt.
 The thyroid gland uses the iodine to produce thyroid hormones.

-Taking additional iodine in supplements can cause the thyroid gland to produce too much of the hormones.
+Taking additional iodine in supplements can cause the thyroid gland to produce too many of the hormones.

-Intake of thyroid hormones: Patients who are receiving thyroid hormones as a treatment need to follow up regularly with their doctor to make sure they are taking the right dose of thyroid medication.
+People who take thyroid hormones as medication should follow up regularly with their doctor to make sure they are taking the right doses.

 There is no special diet that can resolve a thyroid disorder.

-However, reducing the intake of excessive iodine in the diet and avoiding iodine supplements can help to stop thyroid activity becoming more imbalanced.
+However, reducing the intake of excessive iodine in the diet and avoiding iodine supplements can help reduce imbalances in thyroid activity.

-A balanced diet can help to preserve thyroid health.
-If you are choosing to take supplements, be sure to ask your doctor for advice on how much to take and which supplements will be best for you without affecting thyroid activity.
+A balanced diet can help preserve thyroid health.
+If a person chooses to take supplements, they should ask a doctor for advice on how much to take and which supplements will not affect thyroid activity.
+Dietary changes that a person can try include:

-Graves’ ophthalmopathy can cause pain or discomfort in the eye, light sensitivity, and some vision problems.
-The eyes may protrude.
+Graves’ ophthalmopathy can cause pain or discomfort in the eye, light sensitivity, and certain vision problems.
+Additionally, a person’s eyes may protrude.

 Using eye drops and wearing sunglasses can help relieve symptoms.

-In severe cases, treatment with certain drugs, such as steroids or immunosuppressive drugs, can decrease the swelling behind the eyes.
+In severe cases, certain drugs, such as steroids or immunosuppressive drugs, can decrease the swelling behind the eyes.

-This is a life-threatening reaction.
-It requires emergency medical treatment.
+This is a life threatening reaction that requires emergency medical treatment.

-The doctor will ask about symptoms, perform a physical examination, and possibly order blood tests.
+To diagnose hyperthyroidism, a doctor will ask about a person’s symptoms, perform a physical exam, and order blood tests.

-Advanced hyperthyroidism is normally easy to diagnose because the signs are clear, but diagnosis is less obvious in the early stages.
+Diagnosing advanced hyperthyroidism is normally straightforward because the signs are clear, but in the early stages, they are less obvious.

 A blood test, known as a thyroid function test, can show how well the thyroid gland is working.
-The test checks for levels of thyroid-stimulating hormone (TSH), thyroxine (T4), and triiodothyronine (T3).
+The test checks for levels of thyroid stimulating hormone (TSH), thyroxine, and triiodothyronine.

-A special diagnostic scan of the thyroid gland may be carried out using radioactive iodine to gauge thyroid function.
-This is known as a radioactive iodine uptake (RAIU) test.
+Healthcare professionals may also carry out a special diagnostic scan of the thyroid gland using radioactive iodine to gauge thyroid function.
+This is known as a radioactive iodine uptake test.

-With appropriate treatment, most pregnancies can be expected to progress normally.
+However, with appropriate treatment, most pregnancies progress without issues.